haseebanwar/create-react-pkg/README.md

 #### `npm run build` or `yarn build`

-Creates an optimized production build of your package in CommonJS, ES Module, and UMD formats.
+Creates an optimized production build of your package in CommonJS, ES, and UMD module formats.

 ## Building your Package